Here’s what you need to know:

 Always call 911 in case of emergency.

-Members of the contact tracing team regularly check on students in quarantine and isolation.
+Members of the contact tracing team and isolation and quarantine support team regularly check on students in quarantine and isolation.

 The university is not able to provide in-residence medical care, laundry, or cleaning services.
 As with any other serious illness, if you need additional support the preferred option will be for you to receive it at home or with your own caregiver off campus.